sergiomoreirasjr/sergiomoreirasjr/README.md

 - Identity and Access Management
 - Identity Governance and Administration
 - Development of drivers REST and TEXT for application integrations
+- Microfocus NetIQ IDM and IGA Workflows
-- Knowledge in leading IAM solutions like NetIQ Microfocus and IBM
+- Knowledge in leading IAM solutions as NetIQ Microfocus and IBM
 <!-- - Experience with programming languages, including Java and Python -->

 ## Projects 📈
-- Implementation of Identity and Access Management and Identity Governance and Administration solutions from NetIQ Microfocus technologies.
-The project included environment configuration, server configuration, implementation of Ientity and Access Management functionalities on the final goal of centralizing all identity operations on a secure and single solution.
+- Implementation of IAM and IGA from NetIQ Microfocus technologies.
+The project included environment configuration, server configuration, implementation of Identity and Access Management functionalities for the final goal of centralizing all identity operations in a scenario where the identity have the appropriate level of access , at the right time, for the right duration, while ensuring compliance and minimizing risks.

 ## Certifications 🎓
 - [CyberRes-Access Management Certified Presales Engineer (MFCPE)](https://www.credly.com/badges/573f9b0b-1bd1-480b-90c4-d281beb395f2/public_url)